 Succession is an integral part of the game of thrones.
 It’s the bedrock for the feudal monarchy the titular throne is symbollic of.
 It’s what drives on the wheel that crushes the poor, pitiful peasants beneath it like applesauce.
 It’s what allowed someone as supremely competent as Joffrey to ascend to power, something we all know could never happen in a democracy.
-And yet at the end of season 6 succession has goes completely fucking haywire.
+And so naturally, at the end of season 6 the writers decide to piss all over it.
 Jon Snow becomes da King in da Noth, Olenna rules Highgarden, Cersei is queen of the Seven Kingdoms and, worst of all, the Sand Snakes rule Dorne.
 None of these things make any sense in the world, but they could’ve.
 Let dear old Analyze lay out exactly how.

 Why the Screw-Up, Bub?